chafan-dev/chafan-pwa/README.md

 # Open https://localhost:8080
 ```

-### Preview builds
+## CI-built `master` previews

-`master` branch is continuously integrated to https://chafan-test.netlify.app which uses
+`master` will be deployed to https://chafan-test.netlify.app from time to time.
-a test-only API server at http://chafan-test.herokuapp.com/ that runs the same code as production server.

-You need to ask @izgzhen for an invitation link to sign up for a test account.
-When signing up, you need to follow
-normal registration flow, but you don't have to fill in a correct verification code for email verification
-(just fill in a few random numbers).
+Please contact @izgzhen to get a invitation link to the test site.
+Notice that you can fill in any random verification code during registration.

-Any PR against `master` will have a Netlify preview build that uses the same test API server as well.
+If you opened a PR against `master` branch, Netlify will build a preview website too.

-### Analyze production build
+## Analyze production build

 ```
 yarn run analyze
 ```

-### Run your tests
+## Unit tests

 ```
-yarn run test
+yarn run test:unit
 ```

 ### Lints and fixes files